 Relief through deferred mortgage payments

 - CMHC data show that the average monthly mortgage payment of Canadian homeowners is $1,326.
-Cash flow freed up from completed deferrals is roughly $956 million per month, or
+Cash flow freed up from completed deferrals is roughly one billion per month, or three billion per quarter.

 - Roughly 90% of customers seeking a mortgage deferral are approved.

 - Banks are reducing credit card interest rates, deferring payments and instituting low minimum payments on credit cards and lines of credit.
 As of June 30, more than 445,000 credit card deferral requests are in process or have been completed by eight banks.

 - Several banks have announced heavily discounted or low fixed interest rates for customers who choose to defer their credit card payments.

 - Customers have been offered term loans and lower-interest lines of credit to reduce their credit card balances.

 - Banks have collaborated with the Government of Canada to offer online enrollment of Canada Revenue Agency’s (CRA) direct deposit to facilitate convenient and secure access to the Canada Emergency Response Benefit payments.
 Over 2.5 million Canadians have already enrolled through their financial institution for CRA direct deposit.